chaobotic-vasu/Citation-Sentiment-Analysis/README.md

 # Citation-Sentiment-Analysis
-A study of the importance of sentiment analysis for qualitative evaluation of Citations.
+_"Sentiments behind citations: Tracking the need, current work and future directions of Citation Sentiment Analysis."

-I took this as a independent and then, a minor research project in my B.Tech.
-With my colleague, published this survey paper in a conference in 2017 in Indonesia.
+This is a study of the importance of sentiment analysis for qualitative evaluation of Citations.
+With my colleague, published this survey paper in the SIET conference, 2017 in Indonesia.
+We took this as a independent and then, a minor research project in my B.Tech.
 Here's a copy.
 Hope it interests you.
 Have fun reading!
 There's also a ppt attached for convenience.